By Rhonda Mann, Tufts Medical Center Staff

 What physical injury sends more people to the doctor in Massachusetts than anywhere else in the country?
 Data from insurance claims and elsewhere suggests a surprising answer—concussion.

-“It doesn’t necessarily mean we experience more concussions in the Commonwealth than elsewhere – we could have more educated health consumers here who understand the importance of getting checked out after a blow to the head,” said Anthony Rodrigues, MD, PhD, a pediatric neurologist and specialist in chronic pain and headaches at Floating Hospital for Children at Tufts Medical Center.
+“It doesn’t necessarily mean we experience more concussions in the Commonwealth than elsewhere – we could have more educated health consumers here who understand the importance of getting checked out after a blow to the head,” said Anthony Rodrigues, MD, PhD, a pediatric neurologist and specialist in chronic pain and headaches at Tufts Children's Hospital at Tufts Medical Center.
 “Because concussion can have such a profound effect on the brain, it is crucial for parents and any adult to know the warning signs.”

 Here are some Q and A’s about the condition: